top of page

 First Unitarian Church (536 Linton St, Cincinnati, OH 45219)

-JAZZ@FIRST: CELEBRATING THE GEORGE SHEARING QUINTET
+JAZZ@FIRST: LULLABY OF BIRDLAND - CELEBRATING THE GEORGE SHEARING QUINTET

 British jazz pianist and composer Sir George Albert Shearing was the composer of over 300 titles, including jazz standards “Lullaby of Birdland” and “Conception.”
 His popular jazz group the George Shearing Quartet was a regular on Billboard charts during the 50s, 60s, 80s and 90s.
 Joining Phil DeGreg will be former Diana Krall bassist Paul Keller and versatile vibraphonist Cary Kocher.
 Drummer John Taylor and guitarist Taylor Nelson will complete the quintet.